Frequently asked questions

 I don't.
-My research encompass information given about the Roman aristocracy as a whole, not just the theories of a Roman creation of Christianity, which, by the way, have not been debunked.
-Most scholars have said they cannot see anything in the information, whether they have taken the time to investigate the information, properly, is another question.
+My research encompass information given about the Roman aristocracy as a whole, which includes the Jewish aristocracy.
+I do not just focus on the theories of a Roman creation of Christianity, which, by the way, have not been debunked.
+Most scholars have said they cannot see anything in the evidence presented, whether they have taken the time to investigate the evidence, properly, is another question.

 What makes you think you are right?

 The issue is not about just ME being right.
 I am presenting evidence in a way that is hopefully accessable to many people.

 The difficult part of presenting this evidence is that it will be viewed as very controversial, but that doesn't mean it is incorrect.
 It is about the validity of the evidence that has been investigated.

 Scholars/Historians/Classicists state that history is more about evidence than facts, and for claims to be taken seriously, credible evidence from primary sources needs to be provided.
 I whole heartedly agree with this and that is what I have and continue to do.

 When examining this subject, I feel it is very sensible to put ideology, emotion, and ego aside.
 The evidence investigated on this site, and in my